-You know the old advice to dress for the job you want?
-You need to “dress” your business for the success you want for it.
-If you have big dreams and goals you want to accomplish, the Face of your business needs to reflect that.
+Have you ever heard the saying “dress for success”?
+You need to “dress” your business for success as well.
+If you have big dreams and goals you want to accomplish, then your personal brand needs to reflect that.

 When you define your goals, your unique characteristics and your brand message, you will attract the customers you want to serve.

 But there’s a catch: your brand and the Face you project have to be genuinely you!
 If you attract an audience with great branding but your services don’t match that brand, your audience will get confused and leave.